K-Hazen/GroomersInc_RedBadgeProject-/README.md

 ## Introduction
 This class project was designed to give us hands on experience building out a .NET MVC application, n-tier architecture, working with foriegn keys, and using github as version control.
-The idea for the project came after seeing my folks continually have to call their groomer to schedule an appointment.
+The idea for the project came after seeing my parents continually have to call their groomer to schedule an appointment.

-The goal was to provide an app that had feature for both a customer and shop owner.
+The goal was to provide an app that had features for both a customer and shop owner.
 For the customer the objective was to allow them to create a profile, add their pets, and schedule an appointment.
 On the shop owner side of things and Admin section was setup for them to manage user roles, customers, appointments, and employees.

 ## Technologies
 Project is created with: